If youโve discovered or suspect that your child is purging, it can be deeply alarming and confusing. You may be wondering: Why would they do this?

 It is not uncommon for teens and young adults to engage in bonding with friends by purging.
 This may involve group vomiting, drinking laxative teas, skipping meals, and exercising after eating a meal.

-Additionally, even “mild” purging behavior is correlated with high-risk behaviors including binge drinking, smoking, and drug use.
-[3]
+Additionally, even โmildโ purging behavior is correlated with high-risk behaviors including binge drinking, smoking, and drug use.

 If a person is engaging in bonding purges, they may not have a diagnosable eating disorder.
-But their purging behavior is still a significant concern.
+But all purging behavior is still a significant concern.
 A percentage of people who engage in bonding purges may develop additional eating disorder symptoms and behaviors.

 3. Weight-loss purges